top of page

 Dental Emergency?
 Visit Us!

 Millcreek Dental Care welcomes same-day appointments and emergency dental services in Edmonton.
-If you can, just call us to let us know you have a dental emergency and you're on your way.
+If you can, just call us to let us know you have a dental emergency and are on your way.
 Calling ahead helps us prioritize services and prepare our team for your arrival.

 Sign board of Millcreek Dental Care